 Negotiating a Personal Injury Settlement Without a Lawyer

-You can save on legal fees by negotiating your own personal injury claim settlement, but make sure you're prepared.
+You can save money on legal fees by handling your own personal injury claim, but make sure you're prepared and know when to ask for help.

 When To Consider Self-Representation

-It's certainly possible to represent yourself in a personal injury claim after an accident come away with a satisfactory result.
-This is especially true if you have experience handling your own legal matters in the past, and you're able and willing to stand up for yourself and your case.
+It's possible to represent yourself in a personal injury claim and get fair compensation.
+You'll either need some experience handling legal matters or the ability to learn how the accident claims process work.
+You'll also have to be willing to stand up for yourself and your case.

-If you slip and fall in a store and suffer a few bruises, the store may not put up much of a fight, and they may offer a quick settlement to cover your medical bills with a little extra thrown in for your inconvenience.
-Everyone is (relatively) happy.
+If you slip and fall in a grocery store and sprain your wrist, the store may be willing to quickly compensate you for your injuries without putting up too much of a fight.
+You'll get some money to cover your medical bills (with a little extra thrown in for your "pain and suffering") and the store will save money on legal fees.

-If it's obvious that the defendant or one of its employees is to blame for your accident—you've got witnesses who will testify on your behalf, for example—you may find it easier to prove fault, and to get a satisfactory settlement on your own.
+If it's obvious your opponent is to blame for your accident—you've got witnesses who will testify on your behalf, for example—you'll have an easier time proving fault and getting a satisfactory settlement on your own.

-But, as with the severity-of-injury issue discussed above, you can expect more of a fight if it is not so clear that the defendant is responsible for causing the underlying accident.
-The defense may even point the finger back at you and say that you weren't watching where you were going when you slipped, or you were driving too fast and could have avoided the car accident, or you fell down some stairs because you were on your phone (not because the stairs were faulty).
-Again, in this kind of situation, it's usually worth the cost of hiring a lawyer.
+But, as with the severity-of-injury issue, you can expect more of a fight if it's not so clear whether your opponent is responsible for causing the underlying accident.
+The defense may even point the finger back at you and say that you weren't watching where you were going when you slipped, or you were driving too fast and could have avoided the car accident.
+Again, when fault is at issue, it's usually worth the cost of hiring a lawyer.

-• Take pictures of the property damage, the accident scene, and the injuries.
+• Take pictures of the property damage, the accident scene, and your injuries.

-• Get a copy of the police report (for a car accident case)
+• Get a copy of the police report (for example, after a car accident report).

-• Get the medical treatment you need, as soon as possible.
+• Get medical treatment as soon as possible.

-• Use any "personal injury protection" ("PIP") insurance coverage to pay initial bills, and then use your health insurance.
-Get copies of all records and bills.
+• If you have it, use "personal injury protection" ("PIP") insurance coverage to pay initial bills, and then use your health insurance.
+Keep all records and receipts.

-• Do not give a recorded statement to the other person's insurance.
+• Don't give a recorded statement to your opponent's insurance adjuster.

-• Make sure you understand the time limits for your claim—the personal injury statute of limitations varies by state.
+• Make sure you understand the time deadline to file your claim—called the "personal injury statute of limitations."
+Deadlines vary from state to state.

-• Do not write about your accident on social media.
-This info can get to the other side of your case, and can be taken out of context to damage your case or minimize your injuries.
+• Don't write about your accident on social media.
+Your opponent may be able to access these statements and use them selectively to damage your case or minimize your injuries.

 Estimating Your Damages